Project-Herophilus/Project-Herophilus-Assets/CloningBuildingRunningSolution.md

 the application uses.
 In order to do this we MUST set the server.port property otherwise it defaults to port 8080 and ANY additional components will fail to start.

-iDaaS Connect HL7 uses 9980.
+The following section is designed around the application.properties ssupporting iDaaS Connect HL7; however, it is aplicable across all iDaaS-Connect assets. iDaaS Connect HL7 uses 9980 for its server port (where the user management interface will run from).
 You can change this, but you will have to ensure other applications are not using the port you specify.

 ```